WebDevJasonCameron/TheWizardsBag_Java_Version_Archiving/LOG.md

 # Log

+## 2024 08 22
+I was trying to figure out where to start back into.
+I think I was first working on trying to create a GUI system with JavaFX.
+The problem, I hadn't figured out the interaction that needs to be done.
+That means, I want to run through the CLI menu commands.
+I want to figure out how the User should interact with the DB.
+That leaves me to wonder (once again) where to begin.
+Since the DB is created and the CRUD commands are already created, lets write a simple menu (test menu) that ask the User to input a "spell name" to search for.
+If the name returns a response, we can display it and ask if the user wants to search again or finish the program.
+If it doesn't, it should tell the user that nothing was found and (once again), ask them if they want to try again or finish the program.
+Really simple I know.
+That's what happens when you don't get to write code all day... instead, I'm spending my time at work as a "sys-ad," something I can do but really don't want to do.
+I digress... this is where we are for tonight's work.

+---

 ## 2024 08 21
 I started this project earlier this year.
 I got really far, but (as with everything) I got side track with so many other things.
 I was learning so much with this project and I want to come back to it.
 I really think it was organized pretty well.
 However, I can't remember what I was getting stuck on.
 That is why I should have had a log.
 Even though it's a little late in the game, I figured I would create a log now.
 I think I can figure out where I left off.
 I'll put my thoughts on the subject here.
 At least I had a plan written in the RM.